Internal Medicine Residency Curriculum

 General Medical Ward Service

-This is a classical inpatient medical service.
-We have 4 ward teams, each with their own individual attending, a senior resident and 2 interns.
-Each team also has medical students.
+This is an inpatient medical service.
+We have four ward teams, each with one supervising attending, a senior resident and two interns.
+Each team also includes medical students.

-Call teams manage admissions from 7:00 AM to 6:00 PM and are on call every fourth day.
-On weekdays, the call team receives sign-out from non-call teams at 5:00 PM and handles cross-cover duties until 7:00 PM.
-On weekends, the call team receives sign-out from other teams at 3:00 PM.
+Call teams manage admissions from 7:00 AM to 6:00 PM and are on call every fourth day from 7am to 7pm.
+We have no 24-hour call days.
+On weekdays, the call team receives signout from non-call teams at 5:00 PM and handles cross-covering duties until 7:00 PM.
+On weekends, the call team receives signout from other teams at 3:00 PM.

 Night Float Experience

-- PGY-2 and PGY-3 Residents: These residents manage admissions to general medicine wards during their night float shifts, with a maximum of 8 patients per night.
-They handle a variety of overnight cross-coverage issues, all under the guidance of program faculty.
+- PGY-2 and PGY-3 Residents: Senior residents manage admissions to general medicine wards during their night float shifts, with a maximum of eight patients per night.
+They handle a variety of overnight cross-coverage issues under the guidance of program faculty.

 - Support Structure: PGY-2 residents are required to staff overnight admissions with faculty for the first 6 months of their PGY-2 year.
 Faculty are available throughout the night to assist with any patient care concerns, ensuring a robust support system.